-Among two of the most important foundational principles of Simple Reality, simplicity, is very concrete and the other, beauty, is very abstract.
+Among two of the most important foundational principles of Simple Reality, simplicity is very concrete and beauty is very abstract.
 Simplicity supports awareness because it reduces the myriad distractions that can take us out of the present moment.
 One of the chief strategies of the false self is to keep us busy and in a state of reaction while meeting the needs of the false-self survival strategy.
 Complexity is often used to describe P-B and one of the behavioral characteristics common to the false self is multi-tasking.

 Beauty can only be completely experienced in the NOW and in the “heart” and is therefore a P-A experience.
 Interfacing with beauty, then, is one of the chief activities to practice in being present or to stay in response to reality.
 Being subjective, the experience of beauty is also a time when we can practice self-reliance.
 We decide for ourselves what is beautiful for us and what resonates “within.”
 Our response to beauty is therefore a “feeling” and always a valid experience of the present moment.

-Mondrian lived at a time when many artists believed that human behavior could be positively altered by the beauty of art.
+Mondrian lived when many artists believed that human behavior could be positively altered by the beauty of art.
 “He was one of the last great painters to believe that his paintings could change the objective conditions of human life.
-He saw art not as an end but as a means to an end—spiritual clarification.
-All of his paintings are, on some level, about the disentangling of essence [reality] from attributes [form or illusion]: the enunciation of what is central, and what peripheral, in his (and thus the viewer’s) experience of reality.”
+He saw art not as an end but as a means to an end—spiritual clarification.”[ii]

 Find a much more in-depth discussion in books by Roy Charles Henry.